silikidi/Telegram-JSON-Response/README.md

 # Telegram JSON Response

-Can be used for JSON structure mapping purposes for Telegram API developers.
+JSON structure for Telegram API developers to mapping purposes.
 Based on Bot API 5.3.
 For details see the [documentation](https://core.telegram.org/bots/api).